aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

     $ npx cdk deploy
     ```

-Once the stack is deployed, in the AWS console go to Cloudformation -> Stacks -> onnxacceleratorsampleone-dev -> Outputs
+Once the stack is deployed, go to the AWS Console and then Cloudformation -> Stacks -> onnxacceleratorsampleone-dev -> Outputs

 The following outputs are generated:
-- cfnoutputdatascientistteamA	: The User Arn user for the sagemaker user representing the Data science team
+- cfnoutputdatascientistteamA    : The User Arn user for the sagemaker user representing the data science team
-- cfnoutputIIoTengineeringteam : The User Arn for the sagemaker user representing the IIoT Engineers team
+- cfnoutputIIoTengineeringteam : The User Arn for the SageMaker user representing the IIoT engineers team
 - CodeBuildInputArtifactsS3BucketName    : The S3 bucket containing the input artifacts for codebuild (python script)
 - DashboardOutput    : URL of the Cloudwatch dashboard providing visualization of anomalies and raw data
 - DeploymentPackageS3BucketName : The S3 bucket containing the deployment artifacts for edge devices (onnx exported model + job json file)
-- DomainIdSagemaker : The sagemaker domain ID
+- DomainIdSagemaker : The SagemMaker domain ID

 > **Note**
-> Sagemaker Studio will be provisioned using the default VPC, thus it needs to exist.
-If you want to use a different VPC, udpate ```default_vpc_id = ec2.Vpc.from_lookup(self, "DefaultVPC", is_default=True)``` in [main_stack.py](./onnxacceleratorsampleone/main_stack.py)
+> SageMaker Studio will be provisioned using the default VPC, thus the default VPC needs to exist.
+If you want to use a different VPC, update ```default_vpc_id = ec2.Vpc.from_lookup(self, "DefaultVPC", is_default=True)``` in [main_stack.py](./onnxacceleratorsampleone/main_stack.py)

 ## Edge device